Keely-Ann-Maritz/Nelson-Mandela-Bay-Municipality-/README.md

 <br>
 <hr>

-## References
+## ARC Document
-Full reference list, Completion Report and Technical Recommendations are provided in the PDF document, submitted on ARC.
+The Completion Report, Technical Recommendations and a Full Reference list is provided in the PDF document, submitted on ARC.